 I have spoken at more than 100 industry events in the past decade on topics from metering and billing to transmission market manipulation.
 In 2002-2003, I provided technical work and expert testimony that helped untangle the manipulation of the California electricity market in 2000-2001.

-I’m married with three kids; my daughter is in high school and my twin boys are in fifth grade.
+I’m married with three kids; my daughter is in high school and my twin boys are going into eighth grade.

 I got my B. A. from Reed College, and my M. A. from UC Berkeley — both in Economics.